British Values Statement

 (8) Tuck monitors - Year 6 pupils volunteer their play times serving at the new healthy snack shop

-(10) Pupil safety and well-being team - Pupils meet with governors to discuss safety issues in school and anything which may affect pupil well-being
+(9) Pupil safety and well-being Champions - Pupils meet with governors to discuss safety issues in school and anything which may affect pupil well-being

-(10) Head boy and head girl - New for September 2016 - we will appoint a Head boy and Head girl to spend weekly briefings with senior staff and governors to discuss day to day issues
+(10) Head boy and head girl - Each year we appoint a Head boy and Head girl to spend weekly briefings with senior staff and governors to discuss day to day issues

 Bike it Crew: